mjbradvica/personal-website-articles/2022/encapsulating-your-domain-with-dapper.md

 [Dapper](https://github.com/DapperLib/Dapper) is a wonderful micro-ORM that can accept any SQL and return a strongly typed C# object.
 The library requires very little setup for the developer and serves as a step-up from working with the lower level ADO.NET libraries.

-Compared to raw ADO you just need:
+Compared to raw ADO, you just need:

 ```csharp
 public async Task<IEnumerable<MyObject>> GetAll()